lmjohns3/theanets/docs/creating.rst

 :math:`Y \in \mathbb{R}^{t \times m \times o}`.
 Like the feedforward regression models, the recurrent version attempts to produce the target outputs under a squared-error loss.

-A recurrent regression model takes the following inputs:

-- ``x``: A three-dimensional array of input data.
-Each element of axis 0 of ``x`` is expected to be one moment in time.
-Each element of axis 1 of ``x`` holds a single sample from a batch of data.
-Each element of axis 2 of ``x`` represents the measurements of a particular input variable across all times and all data items.

-- ``targets``: A three-dimensional array of target output data.
-Each element of axis 0 of ``targets`` is expected to be one moment in time.
-Each element of axis 1 of ``targets`` holds a single sample from a batch of data.
-Each element of axis 2 of ``targets`` represents the measurements of a particular output variable across all times and all data items.

 Classification
 --------------